Online Divorce in Nevada

 In the Petition, parties indicate the date of their marriage and specify the terms of their divorce.

+If your case is contested, the offline or online divorce paperwork to complete will be different.
 You will need to fill out these divorce forms in Nevada online or offline to start the ordinary divorce process in the state:

 1. Cover Sheet